elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 at the end of the file.
 Now we can start MATLAB.
-However, we have to set the environment variables @c LD_LIBRARY_PATH and
+However, we have to set the environment variables 'LD_LIBRARY_PATH' and
 @c LD_PRELOAD before:
 ```console
 export LD_LIBRARY_PATH="/PATH_TO_SGPP/lib/sgpp:/PATH_TO_SGPP/lib/jsgpp:$LD_LIBRARY_PATH"
 export LD_PRELOAD="/usr/lib/x86_64-linux-gnu/libstdc++.so.6:$LD_PRELOAD"
 matlab
 ```
-The variable @c LD_LIBRARY_PATH has to be set to allow MATLAB to find the shared libraries (see above).
+The variable 'LD_LIBRARY_PATH' has to be set to allow MATLAB to find the shared libraries (see above).
 However, this does not suffice:
 MATLAB ships its own version of @c libstdc++
-(usually in @c /PATH_TO_MATLAB/sys/os/glnxa64) and prepends its location to MATLAB's internal @c LD_LIBRARY_PATH.
+(usually in '/PATH_TO_MATLAB/sys/os/glnxa64') and prepends its location to MATLAB's internal 'LD_LIBRARY_PATH'.
-Since this version of @c libstdc++ is most likely incompatible with the version used to compile SG++, you will get errors like this when executing SG++ programs in MATLAB:
+Since this version of 'libstdc++' is most likely incompatible with the version used to compile SG++, you will get errors like this when executing SG++ programs in MATLAB: